Six Hundred Sixty Six Bottles of Blood on the Wall: A Drabble Contest

 “But what do you think happens?” it asks again.

-“Like I told you before, how the fuck am I supposed to know?”
+“Like I told you before, how the hell am I supposed to know?”
 I answer.

 “But, I’m curious,” my brain asks.